cucumber/docs/content/docs/gherkin/step-organization.md

 ---

 You can have all of your step definitions in one file, or in multiple files.
 When you start with your project, all your step definitions will probably be in one file.
-As your project grows, you should split your step definitions into meaningful groups in different files This will make your project more logical and easier to maintain.
+As your project grows, you should split your step definitions into meaningful groups in different files.
+This will make your project more logical and easier to maintain.

 # How Cucumber finds your features and step definitions